ndebuhr/cloud-native-workstation/README.md

 ### GPU capabilities

 If you provisioned the cluster using the [gke-with-gpu](provision/gke-with-gpu) specification, ensure `jupyter.enabled` is `true`, set `jupyter.gpu.enabled` to `true`, and uncomment the two `nvidia.com/gpu: 1` resource specification lines.

+### VM types

+For GKE installations using the [gke-beta provisioning specification](provision/gke-beta) (or similar), workloads can be configured to run on any combination of standard, spot, and/or preemptive VMs.
+If multiple VM types are enabled, no scheduling preference will be given to any one option.
+Any workload ran without node selectors or node affinities will be scheduled on standard VMs.

 ## Installation